NxtGenIT/NxtFireGuard-Threat-Log-forwarder/README.md

 # NxtFireGuard-Syslog-Forwarder

 ## Overview
-Threat Log Forwarder for Cisco Firepower and ISE aswell as T-Pot to NxtFireGuard.
+Threat Log Forwarder for Cisco Firepower and ISE as well as T-Pot to NxtFireGuard.

 ## Prerequisites
 - An active NxtFireGuard license key.